 February 4–5, Washington, D.C.

-There are over a hundred workshops for you to network and learn from during Microsoft Ignite in Washington, D.C.
+There are over a hundred workshops for you to network and drive lead generation through events during Microsoft Ignite in Washington, D.C.
 You’ll find networking opportunities, meetings and groups galore here, along with interactive presentations where you can learn new things about business intelligence and the latest developments in cloud tech.
 With a heavy focus on security and compliance, this could also be your chance to learn a few savvy talking points to drop on the data security folks during your next procurement meeting, too.

 Wine and dine: Baby Wale is just steps away from the convention center.
 It’s polished enough to entertain your prospects, but it isn’t stuffy or overly formal.
 A menu full of crowd-pleasers and an environment that’s quiet enough to actually have a conversation make this the perfect spot for post-conference T&E.